 The organizational structure of political parties in India is divided into three levels – the national level, the state level, and the local level.

-At the national level, the party is headed by the National President, who the National Executive Committee elects.
+The national party is headed by the National President, whom the National Executive Committee elects.

 The Nitty-Gritty Details of Political Parties’ Internal Structure in India?

-In India, political parties are ubiquitous given the country’s many political parties.
+Political parties are ubiquitous in India, given the country’s many political parties.

 But have you ever thought about what sets them apart from one another?
 One major factor is their internal structure.